claymore82/bonterra-outcomes-app/docs/templates/itd-template.md

 ## Problem

-[Specific technical question or challenge]

-Frame this as a clear, answerable question:
+Frame as a clear, answerable question:
-- "How do we implement authentication across multiple client types?"
+- "How should we implement authentication across multiple client types?"
 - "Which database should we use for high-volume event storage?"
+- "What framework should we use for building our web application?"

-## Decision
+## Options Considered

-**We will [clear statement of decision]**

-Lead with the decision in bold, then explain briefly:
-- What we're choosing
+List all options you evaluated.
+Mark the selected option in bold:

+- **[Selected Option]**: Brief description of this approach
+- [Alternative Option 1]: Brief description of this approach
+- [Alternative Option 2]: Brief description of this approach
-- Key implementation approach
+- [Alternative Option 3]: Brief description of this approach

 ## Reasoning

-[Why this decision was made, with supporting evidence]

-Include:
-- Key advantages of this approach
-- Performance characteristics (if relevant)
-- Cost considerations
-- Team expertise and maintainability
+Explain why the selected option was chosen AND why each alternative was rejected.
+This is the heart of the ITD - focus on comparative analysis rather than just listing pros/cons.

+[Start by explaining why you chose the selected option:]
+- [Key advantage 1 - with specific technical reasons]
+- [Key advantage 2 - performance/cost/maintainability]
-- Evidence (benchmarks, docs, prior experience)
+- [Evidence: benchmarks, prior experience, team expertise]

-### Alternatives Considered

-- **Option A**: Rejected because [specific technical reason]
-- **Option B**: Rejected because [specific technical reason]
-- **Option C**: Rejected because [specific technical reason]
+- [How it fits your specific context/constraints]

+[Then address each alternative you rejected:]

+*[Alternative Option 1]:* [Specific reason it didn't fit your needs and technical limitations or constraints]

+*[Alternative Option 2]:* [Specific reason it didn't fit your needs and trade-offs that weren't acceptable]

+*[Alternative Option 3]:* [Specific reason it didn't fit your needs and why selected option is better for your use case]

 ## Implications